 If you have symptomatic oral or genital herpes, avoid having sex—orally or otherwise—until the outbreak resolves.
 While the virus is at its most contagious during an active outbreak, you can still spread herpes when you don’t have symptoms through asymptomatic shedding.
 But you can help reduce your levels of asymptomatic shedding, prevent future outbreaks and shorten occurring outbreaks by taking antiviral medications such as valacyclovir or acyclovir.

 It’s important to remember that most cases of herpes, about 70 to 80 percent, are asymptomatic, meaning you might never have an outbreak in your life but you still actively carry the virus and you're still able to spread it through oral sex.
 Herpes tests aren’t included in a typical screening for sexually transmitted infections (STIs), and many doctors actually advise against getting tested for herpes if you don’t have any symptoms due to high rates of false positives, the tendency for the virus not to show up on tests, and the serious emotional stress that an unexpected herpes diagnosis or a false positive can cause.

-Testing is simple, and your doctor can prescribe an antiviral to clear up the outbreak as quickly as possible so you can get back to business.
+Testing is simple, and your doctor can prescribe an antiviral to clear up the herpes outbreak as quickly as possible so you can get back to business.
 Herpes doesn’t have to put a damper on your sex life.
-There are plenty of ways to keep yourself and others safe during oral gratification without sacrificing your sex life.
+There are plenty of ways to keep yourself and others safe during oral sex without sacrificing your sex life.